 The corporate-owned media organisations.
 So-called because they had a traditionally powerful role, but it's waning.
 Aka establishment media, corporate media.

 The skill of thinking about thinking.
 Effective activist citizens have this.
 Even if they can’t change reality, they can change how they perceive it, so it doesn’t hamper them.
 They are able to reframe crises into opportunities.

 Outrage of the day

 What social media platforms and legacy media try hard to get you to focus on.
-Doing so make it hard for you to see your campaigns through.
+Doing so makes it hard for you to see your campaigns through.
 And unable to oppose the Establishment where it might make a difference.
+The opposite of: